 - Make your name easy to spell and say.
 Don’t use misspelled words, numbers, or hyphens in your domain name.
 All of these things will make your name a lot more confusing and harder for people to remember.

 - Make sure that the .com of your chosen name is available.
-Try to avoid endings like .net or .co because they are less common and harder to remember.
+Try to avoid alternative domain name endings like .net or .co because they are less common, harder to remember, and less trustworthy.

 - Make it travel-related.
 For example, Adventurous Kate or The Blonde Abroad.